platipodium/vinos/doc/joss/paper.md

 # Model documentation and license

-The model is documented in short form in the NetLogo IDE's `info` section.
+The model is documented in short form in the NetLogo IDE's `Info` section.
 A full documentation follows the Overview, Design concepts, and Details [ODD, @Grimm2020] standard protocol for ABMs.
 This standard intends to facilitate model replication and declares, amongst others, a model's purpose, entitities, scales, processes and scheduling, and initial and boundary data.
-The ViNoS ODD is available in the repository as `doc/odd/paper.md`.
+The ViNoS ODD is available in the repository as `doc/odd/odd.md`.
 Data from third parties are licensed under a multitude of open source licenses.
 The model, its results and own proprietary data are released under open source licenses, mostly Apache 2.0 and CC-by-SA 4.0.
 A comprehensive documentation of all licenses is provided via @FSF2023.

 # Acknowledgements